harshdulani/Autonomous-Agents/README.md

 - Used for particles/ states and their lifetimes.
 - Restricted to pools holding weak pointers to pooled objects.
 - Make any object poolable by inheriting from APoolable.
+### Global **Input Event Messaging** System
+- Create Input bindings on **Button Pressed, Button Held, Button Released**.
+- Wrapper on top of SFML input event polling
 ### **Graph** based on linked lists
 - Written to be scalable and ready to use with multiple prospect graph requirements (such as pathfinding).
-- Used it for implementing Finite State machine. `Core/Graph/FSM/FSM.h`
+- Used it for implementing **Finite State machine**. `Core/Graph/FSM/FSM.h`
     - Used by Portal, Enemy Ship, Kamikaze Enemy Ship
     - Reusable BaseWaitState so you can add functionality at the start, end and tick of the timer on child states.

 #####	Added a Stars background to game.
 - Random stars keep twinkling over time.